Contingency Sales helps disruptive technology B2B firms get to market without early venture capital.

 Contingency Sales has proven there are ways to sell and partner your way to success rather than dilute your way to failure.

-Frequently, we will take a disruptive technology from a prospective portfolio firm and add some technology from one of our existing portfolio companies–thus making it much more differentiated and bringing your product into our selling partner network.
+Frequently, we will take a disruptive technology from a prospective portfolio firm and add some technology from one of our existing portfolio companies–thus making it much more differentiated and bringing the product into our selling partner network.

 The benefits are clear.
 Owners keep what they earn.
 Employees share in the success and the wealth that is created.